kumar-selvakumaran/embeddings_deep_dive/README.md

 ## the idea

-Neural networks are not simply black boxes that solvea single task.
+Neural networks are not simply black boxes that solve a single task.
 A deeper understanding of them will lead to a realization that they are hierarchial information extractors/compressors.

-For a more intuitive understanding, consider that we have a trained dog/cat classifier.
+For a more intuitive understanding, consider that we have a dog/cat classifier.
 Let's say you are looking to adopt a dog, and you want a small, not very furry dog.
-What if I say using a simple neural network classifier, I can recommend which dogs are to your taste, given a single sample!
+What if I say a simple neural network classifier can recommend which dogs are to your taste, given a single sample!

-A classifier is capable of doing this because, in addition to answering whether an object is simply a dog/cat, it actually learns different features of the object, and the presence of relevant features guide the predicted class.
+A classifier is capable of doing this because, in addition to answering whether an object is simply a dog/cat, it actually learns different features of the object, and the presence of relevant features which collectively inform a prediction.

-**given an example containing desired features (small / less furry / colour of your choice) we can find other images/objects(dogs/cats) from a database of images that have these features, hence recommending dogs/cats with features of your liking**
+**given an example containing desired features (small / less furry / colour of your choice) we can find other images/objects(dogs/cats) from a database of images that have these features, hence finding other dogs/cats with features of your liking**

-This idea is called *Content based image retrieval*, and this project takes it further by using an object detector instead of a classifier.
+This idea is called *Content based image retrieval*, and this project takes this idea further by using an object detector instead of a classifier.
 This implies that given an image cluttered with different objects, you can say **show me other images that have couches like the one in this image**

+## Applications

+Some situations where this workflow can be applied:

+1. Searching a furniture catalogue for furniture of similar features/theme/aesthetics.

+2. Grouping products by aesthetic or visual similarities.

+Automating these kind of abstract and subjective tasks can be vital as it creates a sophisticated user experience.

 ## The workflow :